hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some foolish act, done by some foolish king.
 >
-> Many of these new dancing Jerm'y Diddlers,
+> Many of these new dancing Jeremy Diddlers,
 >
 > Are nothing more than sorry green hag fiddlers.
 >